 The United Nations Economic and Social Commission for Asia and the Pacific (UNESCAP) is mandated to strengthen regional ocean governance and partnerships for the sustainable use of the ocean and the protection of marine ecosystems in the Asia and Pacific region.
-UNESCAP faces a growing demand from Member States in the region for, and thus has programmes and partnerships that address marine plastic litter and microplastics, leveraging the SDGs as a framework for action.
+UNESCAP faces a growing demand from Member States in the region for marine plastic litter and microplastics, and thus has programmes and partnerships that address the issue, leveraging the SDGs as a framework for action.
 The regional policy recommendations on marine litter at the 76th Commission Session in 2020 covered the plastic waste value chain and led to an intergovernmental resolution on the issue.
 This mandate strengthens UNESCAP's work to accelerate regional action for sustainable oceans, including changes in lifestyle for sustainability, waste management regulations, reducing waste-oriented demand, promoting responsible consumption and banning single-use plastics.
 Technical cooperation projects of UNESCAP focus on solid waste management, including at the municipal level with local government partners.
 Influencing solid waste management systems to be more circular is UNESCAP's entry point to action on marine litter.
-As such, the "Closing the loop"93 project aims at helping to increase the collection of plastics in water bodies, and to support the implementation of waste management at the local level.
+As such, the "Closing the loop"93 project aims to help increase the collection of plastics in water bodies, and to support the implementation of waste management at the local level.
 The interest from Asian Member States continues to grow, while in the Pacific, there is recent demand to address the issue of marine litter.
-UNESCAP partners with the Regional Seas Programme COBSEA on promoting marine litter action plans in the region, as well as working closely with UNEP, the World
+UNESCAP partners with the Regional Seas Programme COBSEA on promoting marine litter action plans in the region, as well as working closely with UNEP, the World Bank and UN-Habitat.
+UNESCAP also has a close relationship with the FAO regional office on the topic of fisheries, as well as with IMO in regard to transport.